Interval

-How to store and manipulate time periods in PostgreSQL using the INTERVAL data type: syntax, input formats, arithmetic, and practical examples.
+Learn how to store and manipulate time periods in PostgreSQL using the INTERVAL data type: syntax, input formats, date arithmetic, extraction, and display formatting.

 Quick Answer

-The PostgreSQL INTERVAL data type stores a period of time expressed in years, months, days, hours, minutes, and seconds.
-It uses 16 bytes of storage and supports arithmetic with DATE and TIMESTAMP values.
+The PostgreSQL INTERVAL type stores a period of time expressed in years, months, days, hours, minutes, and seconds.
+It uses 16 bytes of storage and supports arithmetic with DATE and TIMESTAMP values, making it essential for calculating expiry dates, durations, and elapsed time.

 Spin up a Postgres database in 20 seconds with Vela.